-On a personal note, the First Look really lends to my style and aesthetic as a documentary photographer.
-First Looks take as long as they need to take.
+On a personal note, the first look really lends to my style and aesthetic as a documentary photographer.
+They take as long as they need to take.
 When I document this moment, I allow room for it to breathe and naturally unfold on its own.
 The only other time I get more involved is during portraits.
 First Looks by their nature are unrehearsed, so I don’t pose, but I do direct a little bit to help the photos be the best they can to allow the moment to happen naturally.

 The Role of a First Look In Your Wedding Timeline?

-The First Look happens as soon as the couple is ready.
-It’s best to have the First Look session before the ceremony when both the bride and groom are looking their best and freshest.
+The first look happens as soon as the couple is ready.
+It’s best to have the this session before the ceremony when both the couple are each looking their best and freshest.
 When planning the logistics of when your First Look happens, think about how many locations you want to take photos at.
 This factors heavily into how much time you want to devote to the first look shoot and how long it takes to travel to each location.

-Often, it’s good to take the family photos before the ceremony right after the First Look.
+Often, it’s good to take the family photos before the ceremony right after the first look.
 An ideal schedule for photos would be 1.
 First Look, 2.
-Bride and Groom portraits, and 3.
+Couple portraits, and 3.
 Family portraits.
 By taking all of the group photos before the ceremony, it allows more time to spend with guests during the reception instead of rallying everyone for photos, creating more stress than necessary.
 This schedule makes sure the energy stays high.
 Take the photos when everyone is still in great anticipation and buzzing before the ceremony.